 Setting Up Your Page Information/Content

-When you make it into the coveted Top 10 or 20 positions, people start to notice your listings.
 And then it's quality relevant content that gets the click from your visitors and compels them to explore your site.

 Directions for Use